 By default, ReSharper provides extended highlighting of C++ syntax with configurable colors.
 If necessary, you can disable it on the There are 20 identifier types that you can highlight differently.
 You can change colors and fonts at any time in Visual Studio options ( ).page of ReSharper options.

 ReSharper also replaces Visual Studio tooltips for code elements with its own tooltips, which have highlighted syntax, display method and field signatures, formatted XML and Doxygen comments:

-If necessary, you can disable ReSharper tooltips by clearing the Replace Visual Studio tooltips checkbox on the page of ReSharper options.
+If necessary, you can disable ReSharper tooltips by clearing the Replace Visual Studio tooltips for C++ checkbox on the page of ReSharper options.

 Whenever you are writing or studying a function call, ReSharper helps you view details on the allowed arguments for all overloads of the function.
 In a tooltip, you will see all public signatures with parameters and brief description taken from the function's documentation, if any.

 As you are typing parameters, ReSharper automatically highlights the next signature compatible with the entered parameters, and grays out inapplicable signatures.
 To study alternative signatures of an existing function call, set the caret inside the function's parentheses and then press Ctrl+P or choosefrom the main menu.